-Growing legal cannabis or opening a marijuana dispensary is more complicated than starting many other types of companies, due to the regulatory environment and the uncertainty surrounding it.
+Growing legal cannabis or opening a marijuana dispensary is more complicated than starting many other companies due to the regulatory environment and its uncertainty.
 State laws in the American Union tend to vary.
 They are continually changing.
 Consequently, you should consider the following factors before deciding if the cannabis industry is right for you:

-– Costs: These vary according to location, state laws and type of business.
-The most convenient is first to investigate how much you will need to cover expenses on licenses, rentals, utilities, equipment, supplies, marketing, security and employees.
+– Costs: These vary according to location, state laws, and type of business.
+The most convenient is to investigate how much you will need to cover expenses on licenses, rentals, utilities, equipment, supplies, marketing, security, and employees.

 – Residence: Being a bit more specific in the United States, virtually all people with a commercial marijuana license (and investors, in some cases) must be residents of the state.
 Colorado, for example, requires a two-year residency before granting a permit.

-– Criminal records: most rules prohibit criminals convicted of drug offences (or violent crimes) from applying for a commercial marijuana license.
+– Criminal records: most rules prohibit criminals convicted of drug offenses (or violent crimes) from applying for a commercial marijuana license.